marcisd/system-architecture-demo/README.md

 When subsystems are created inside their own assemblies, I find that software becomes easily maintainable, documentable, and testable.
 It's easier to establish what its scopes are -- what are the public-facing members versus what information and implementation we keep hidden from its clients.

+I also consider core architecture and tooling as my niche.
+Thus my demo code features packages on that classification.

 ## Contents

 This project contains some sample scenes and some embedded packages.